UMN-Hydro/GSFLOW-GRASS/README.md

 When you use GSFLOW-GRASS, please contact us; a reference (Ng et al.) will be noted here as soon as the paper is made available.

 This manual is written in the style of a quick(-ish) start guide that allows users to get GSFLOW up and running for their target watershed using mostly default options in our toolkit and without modifying GRASS-GIS or Python scripts.
-Additional customization is possible by more advanced users by editing our GRASS GIS and input file building scripts to extend the set of parameters incorporated **\todo{Andy: make section on adding GRASS parameters; perhaps just a small part at the end with appropriate links}**.
+Additional customization is possible by more advanced users by editing our GRASS GIS and input file building scripts to extend the set of GSFLOW parameters that may be set through GSFLOW-GRASS.

 ## Required Software